lajtavariz/PPKE-THESIS/README.md

 ## A very brief user manual

 After starting the application, you'll be able to upload text content to the system.
 After uploading some documents, you'll be able to perform a search on them using different similarity measures.
+You should upload at least 10 documents.
+While performing a search you can try entering not just keywords but a whole question.